-SUBVERTING THE NORM is a two-day event that brings together pastors, theologians, philosophers, church practitioners, researchers in religion and all those interested in exploring the relationship between postmodern theologies and the church.
-Some of the questions we’ll consider include:
+SUBVERTING THE NORM is a three-day event that brings together pastors, theologians, philosophers, church practitioners, researchers in religion and all those interested in exploring the relationship between postmodern theologies and church practice.
+Some of the questions we’ll consider at the third Subverting the Norm include:

-With tracks related to ministry, liturgy, worship, preaching, community organizing, art and much more, all who are interested in the future of the church won’t want to miss it.
+Interactive learning tracks related to ministry, liturgy, worship, preaching, community organizing, art and much more will be offered.

 Interested in presenting?
 Please check out our Call for Presentations.